Great Park Synagogue (Johannesburg): Split in the congregation

 Chaim Weizmann, later Israel's first president attended services in 1932.
 Louis Isaac Rabinowitz was inducted as South Africa's Chief Rabbi in 1945 and began serving as the congregation's rabbi.
 In 1948 the pronunciation shifted in services from the Ashkenazi, Litvak standard to Sephardi (or Modern Hebrew).
 In 1957, Rabinowitz criticised the National Party over its attempts to extend apartheid to religion.
 He said that South Africa's synagogues were "open to everyone of any creed or color" and that non-white visitors and congregants "would be admitted to services in exactly the same way as Europeans."
 He highlighted that there was no colour bar in Israel and pointed to the existence of non-white Jews such as Yemenite and Ethiopian Jews.
 The building was badly damaged in January 1961 when the eastern part of the building was blown up, causing considerable damage to the interior.
 Those responsible for the blast were never found, despite extensive police investigations.
 Aubrey Marais, a former police detective in Johannesburg alleged that Argentina's Tacuara Nationalist Movement was responsible.
 In September 1963, Rabbi Bernard M. Casper was inducted as Chief Rabbi of South Africa, and began serving the Great Synagogue.
 Casper was inducted after his predecessor, Rabinowitz made aliyah to Israel.
 In 1988, Rabbi Cyril Harris was the last Chief Rabbi to be inducted at the Wolmarans Street location.
 In February 1993, Harris led prayers for a special 24 hour fast after a number of recent tragedies claimed the lives of local Jews.
 Harry Schwarz, South African Ambassador to the United States, joined in the fast.
+Rabbi Dovid Hazdan (b.
+1958, Warmbaths) was appointed rabbi of the congregation in 1989, while it was still housed in the Great Synagogue on Wolmarans Street.
+He had moved to South Africa in 1983 to serve as principal of Torah Academy Boys High, and later became Dean of Torah Academy in 2000.
+Hazdan assumed the pulpit at a point of steep decline: attendance had fallen sharply from the mid-1980s as members migrated to Johannesburg’s northern suburbs, and the Wolmarans Street building closed in 1994.
+During those years he travelled to the city centre on foot each Shabbat to maintain services.